jamesshore/quixote/ROADMAP.md

 * See our [work-in-progress roadmap](https://github.com/jamesshore/quixote/blob/master/ROADMAP.md) for upcoming release plans.

+## Current Feature: Issue #57

+* Fix issue
+	* Document fix
+* Fail fast when `overflow: overlay` used; say that it's deprecated
+* Fail fast when `overflow: clip` used, but say that it could be added when browser support is added

-## Current Feature: Support for third-party assertion libraries
+## Upcoming Feature: Support for third-party assertion libraries

 * Value.toPrimitive()
 * Descriptor.valueOf()